gamestrafe/thedivision2/source/_pages/weapon-talents.md

 - Steady Handed: Landing a shot adds a stack of bonus 2% weapon handling.
 Max stack is 15.
 At max stack each shot landed has a 5% chance to consume the weapon handling bonus and refill the magazine.
 Requires 5 or less crosshairs.
 - Strained: +10% critical hit damage is gained for every 5% of your armor that is depleted.
 Requires 5 or less crosshairs
 - Unhinged: Receive +25% weapon damage at the cost of -35% weapon handling
+- Unwavering: Swapping to this weapon grants max weapon handling for 5s.
+Kills refersh the buff.
+Requires 4 or less shields.
 - Vindictive: Killing an enemy with a status effect applied grants all group members within 15m +20% critical hit chance for 10s.
 Requires 4 or less crosshairs

 * Spotted in beta, not yet spotted in reelased game*